Venison Breakfast Sausage

 A versatile condiment — limited only by your imagination.
 It’s native home, however, is the taco.

-This is a fairly standard stuffing/dressing recipe, but with some tricks that make a difference: Use poultry fat instead of butter.
+This is a fairly standard stuffing/dressing recipe, but with some tricks that make a difference: Use schmaltz (rendered poultry fat) instead of butter.
 Reserve 1/3 of the celery raw until final mix before the oven step (adds crunch).
 Don’t brown the sausage crumbled.
-Form it into thin Read More …
+Form it Read More …

 This is not the “ultimate” Mai Tai, an endlessly elusive target — the pursuit of which can be complex and expensive (though always fun).
 The google offers endless ratholes to join that merry chase.
 But this tasty recipe is fast, easy & cheap, kind of Read More …

-Clarified butter is a common kitchen term for butterfat – which is what is left after you remove the water and milk solids from butter.
-Traditionally it’s made by heating butter to around 260°F until the last of the water is driven out.
-This also Read More …
+Clarified butter is a common kitchen term for butterfat – which is what’s left after you remove the water and milk-solids from butter.
+Traditionally it’s made by heating butter to around 260°F and holding it there (stirring occasionally) until the last of the water is Read More …

 For venison Reubens, etc. Less “meh” than Thousand Island.